 - The fear of infecting people more vulnerable to the virus.
 People over 60 and those with respiratory issues seem to be the most vulnerable to the coronavirus.
 We can’t risk being the vectors infecting them.

 - Flights, buses and trains can be coronavirus hotbeds.
 Given how infectious the coronavirus seems to be, being stuck among scores of people in a closed environment is a big no-no.

 It’s best to postpone all international and domestic travel atleast until April (maybe longer, depending on how things turn out).
 We need to avoid busy places, public transport and any physical contact.
 We must constantly wash and sanitise our hands.
 And if we have even the mildest symptoms of fever, cough, cold or flu, we absolutely must stay at home and follow official protocols!

+Are you missing travelling in lockdown?
 How has coronavirus affected your travel plans?
 If you run a travel business, what’s it been like for you?